 supports: PARTIAL

-snippet: "Ludwig's angina with mediastinitis complication was established by a computed tomography (CT) scan."
+snippet: "Ludwig's angina with mediastinitis complication was established by a computed tomography (CT) scan, which was promptly treated and he recovered completely."

 explanation: CT-documented mediastinitis demonstrates downward extension along fascial planes.